base-org/RIP-7755-poc/frontend/README.md

 ## Overview

-his application demonstrates a practical use-case for the RIP-7755 protocol, acting as an Ethereum bridge between the Arbitrum Sepolia and Base Sepolia networks.
+This application demonstrates a practical use-case for the RIP-7755 protocol, acting as an Ethereum bridge between the Arbitrum Sepolia and Base Sepolia networks.
 It enables fast, seamless, and permissionless transfers of ETH, highlighting the protocol's potential for real-world applications.

 ## Key Features